-Since 2013, Montwell Commons has steadily progressed toward its original vision of creating a space for multi-use community gathering.
+Since 2013, Montwell Commons has steadily progressed toward its original vision of creating a space for multi-use community gatherings.

 In 2016, a 1,000-year flood struck the Greenbrier Valley, devastating large swaths of the county, displacing over 200 local families, and killing 23 people across the state.
-The tragic events of June 2016 slowed progess on the development of Montwell Commons but highlighted an important community need.
+The tragic events of June 2016 slowed progress on the development of Montwell Commons but highlighted an important community need.

 In the weeks after the flood, Montwell Commons served as a center for volunteer and donation organization, as well as resource deployment.
 Since then, Montwell Commons has regained momentum and begun its second phase of development, inclusion of a Disaster Support Center has become central to the vision.

 Support at Montwell Commons

-To address community needs during potential outages, Montwell Commons raised funds to purchase and install a 70,000 watt natural gas generator.
+To address community needs during potential outages, Montwell Commons raised funds to purchase and install a 70,000 watt natural gas emergency generator.
 This enhanced infrastructure enables us to provide power to our partners so people will have a place to gather, eat, and literally recharge should we lose electric service.

 Renovations to the Clingman Center include a commercial kitchen and ADA-compliant restrooms (plus one with a shower) to provide shelter during an disaster.
 The parking lots and Plaza offer large safe, well lit, and properly drained outdoor space where residents and resources can connect.